 To see the first images drawn by our ancestors and clear evidence of an awareness of their surroundings is breathtaking.
 Strangely, only one depiction of a human and it’s the lower half of a woman painted on a long piece of rock jutting down from the ceiling.
 More disturbingly for us is the close presence of what looks like a bison head against her thigh.

 The archaeologists don’t think humans actually occupied the cave but used it as some kind of temple.
 This is a practice that extends all the way through classical antiquity and in to the Middle Ages.
 The cave at Royston in England is believed to have been a Templar sanctuary and is covered in the most bizarre religious imagery.
 We can identify and tell stories about those biblical images.
 But what our ancestors drew on the Chauvet caves is so far remote that Herzog is left conjecturing at their meaning.

 He emphasises the distance between us and those early ancestors – some of whom were quite tall at six foot it turns out – but there are elements of more recent times.
 We still have venerated altars.
 Caves have continued to hold a fascination throughout history.
 And, through the works of Disney for example, we still anthropomorphosize animals giving ducks and dogs human voices.

 Cave of Forgotten Dreams is out later this year and I can’t recommend it enough.
-Herzog is a veteran of the New German film movement of the 1960s and 1970s and his dialogue may seem a tadge pretentious to younger ears but forgive him, he is a giant and for this movie deserves our respect once again.
+Herzog is a veteran of the New German film movement of the 1960s and 1970s and his dialogue may seem pretentious to younger ears but forgive him, he is a giant and for this movie deserves our respect once again.